-You can easily eat these nutritious little seeds into your diet in the form of tahini, which is a paste that can be added to many dishes; or use the seeds as a topping sprinkle for cereal, yogurt or stir-fries.
+You can easily add these nutritious little seeds into your diet in the form of tahini – a paste that can be added to many dishes (see other tahini recipes).
+Or, use the seeds as a topping sprinkle for cereal, yogurt or stir-fries.

 5. BUTTERNUT SQUASH